cxl-reskit/cxl-reskit/benchmarks/README.md

 from local DRAM.

 If no DAX devices are visible, your memory may be "online" as a NUMA node.
-In this case, you can use the `numactl` program to run benchmarks on the CXL NUMA node.
+In this case, you can still use the `numactl` program to run benchmarks on the CXL NUMA node.
 See [Testing CXL memory via NUMA](#testing-cxl-memory-via-numa).

 ## Testing CXL memory via NUMA